OSGeo/OSGeoLive-doc/doc/quickstart/virtualization_quickstart.rst

 Now bootup the VM by clicking the **Start** (green arrow) button.

 * The OSGeo-Live virtual display (i.e., the window size) may be very small, and will not be able to increase until you install Guest Additions.
-You should install the virtualbox guest additions, this will allow you to use full-screen mode.
+  You should install the virtualbox guest additions, this will allow you to use full-screen mode and scaled mode.
+These can be installed by running the command below in a terminal.
+  When prompted for a password, you should use the default ``user``.

   ``sudo apt-get install --yes virtualbox-guest-utils virtualbox-guest-x11``